 # Landbrotalaug hot spring in Snaefellsness in Iceland

 Landbrotalaug in Snaefellsness is a tiny natural hot pot located in a stunning place.
 The mountain backdrop and the small hot spring, fitting only 2 or 3 people, makes a perfect place for a romantic paradise in Iceland.

 To get to the spring you need to turn from road 54 into the small dirt road that has a sign for Stóra Hraun.
 Once you get to the parking lot, past the abandoned farmhouse, you can see it.

 The hot spring is natural and free for everyone to enjoy.
 Therefore, keep in mind that there might be already some people in it when you arrive.
-You just need to patiently wait (preferably in the car) and it will be your turn!
-There are no showers or toilets.
+There are no showers or toilets or changing facilities.
 It’s a wild place, so if you go there, leave it as you’ve found it.